git-moss/DrivenByMoss-Documentation/Ableton/Ableton-Push.md

 ### Workflow

 * Track navigation: If *flat* is selected all tracks are shown at once.
 Otherwise if *hierarchical* is selected only folders are shown.
 Press the select button of the track again to enter a group/folder.
 Long press the select button of any track to leave the group/folder.
+* Cursor Keys Track Option: Which function should be executed when the left/right cursor keys are used.
+* Shifted Cursor Keys Track Option: Which function should be executed when the left/right cursor keys combined with shift are used.
+* Cursor Keys Scene Option: Which function should be executed when the up/down cursor keys are used.
+* Shifted Cursor Keys Scene Option: Which function should be executed when the up/down cursor keys combined with shift are used.
 * Include (Group-)Mastertrack: If set to off, the group-master tracks are removed from the track bank.
 * Exclude deactivated items: If active, deactivated items like tracks will not be displayed on the controller.
 This cleans up the displayed banks but also prevents the options to activate a deactivated item from the controller.
 * VU meters: The display of VU meters can be disabled with this option